callumflack/iremono/README.md

 1. Install: `yarn add callumflack/iremono` or `npm i callumflack/iremono`.

 2. Create a variables file.
-See `variables.example.css` for an example file listing all current css custom properties used in this library.
-You can customise everything in this library from this file.
+See `variables.example.css`.
+This lists all the css custom properties used.
+You can customise everything in `iremono` from this file.

-3. Then import your `variables.css` and `iremono` it to your CSS imports directory file, as described below.
+3. Import your `variables.css` and `iremono` into your CSS index file, as described below.
 The order of imports matters: add your variables first, then font-faces (if required), and then `iremono`.
 Theme stylings should be last.
-This way, all utilities and mixins within `iremono` will be available in your theme css as well.
+This way, all utilities and mixins within `iremono` will be available to use in your theme css as well.

 ```css
 /* Variables */